Mbell42/Mbell42.github.io/readme.md

 2020.02.22.2316 - For 'style.css' pages, I updated gray backgrounds to use a background image from 'https://www.toptal.com/designers/subtlepatterns/mocha-grunge/'.
 I also updated my profile picture on 'index.html', my LinkedIn profile, and my GitHub profile.

 2020.02.22.2316 - For 'style.css' pages, I updated the header to include 'sm' sizes for columns, alleviating some of the issues experienced on smaller browser windows.

+2020.02.24.0220 - This push contains element position fixes for mobile screens and large screens.
+For 'style.css' pages, I added '@media' queries for three different sizes, and added several sizing, position, and padding styles.
+For '.html' pages, I added sm and lg sizes to columns, and updated column sizes based on screen size.